ptsteadman/notebook/log.md

 + check lab finances
 - attempt wordpress fix

-`Got added to a facebook group of animal lovers cheerfully planning depressing-seeming suicides in order to speed the voluntary extinction of humanity
+Got added to a facebook group of animal lovers cheerfully planning depressing-seeming suicides in order to speed the voluntary extinction of humanity

 there are  more creative people in my life than opportunities for them to share their output without being spammy

 working hard on something you care about and then posting a link to it or making a zine to be read in solitary is anticlimactic and not as fun as it could be

+my only ideas are highdeas and I commit years to exploring them :(